Wed 16 Oct

 Think a perfect blend between modern high-rise buildings and leafy green parks by the Cooks River.

-If you’re excited for some modern Australian dining, pop into Seasons Restaurant at Mercure Sydney International Airport and grab a quick bite.
+If you’re excited for some modern Australian dining, pop into Seasons Cafe, Restaurant & Bar at Novotel Sydney International Airport and grab a quick bite.
 There’s such a variety of freshly cooked Australian dining options for you to enjoy in a quiet, relaxing location to unwind after a stressful day of travelling.
 Afterwards, enjoy a drink at The Bradley bar in a quiet and cosy location.
 We’ll make you feel comfortable and at ease in no time.
 After your rest, head out for a quick trip before getting on a shuttle taking you straight back to the airport.

 It’s the perfect breath of fresh air after hours of travelling!
 It’s not the iconic spots you know, but it’s the perfect stroll in one of Sydney’s fastest growing neighborhoods.